JohnMcLear/ep_copy_paste_images/README.md

 1. Chrome

 ## Drag and Drop (using mouse)
+-- 1. Drag and Drop onto a blank line
+-- 1. Drag and drop onto content with a line
 1. Original copy of image is removed
 1. New image is visible
-1. Image size is kept on copy/paste
+1. Image size is maintained
-1. Drag and Drop onto a blank line
-1. Drag and drop onto content with a line

 ## Copy / Paste (using control c / v AND right click copy/paste AND mobile copy/paste)
+-- 1. Paste onto a blank line
+-- 1. Paste onto a line populated with content (IE Type Hello world first)
 1. Original copy of image is kept
 1. New image is visible
-1. Image size is kept on copy/paste
+1. Image size is maintained
-1. Paste onto a blank line
-1. Paste onto content with a line

 ## Cut / Paste (using control x / v AND right click copy/paste AND mobile copy/paste)
+-- 1. Paste onto a blank line
+-- 1. Paste onto a line populated with content (IE Type Hello world first)
 1. Original copy of image is removed
 1. New image is visible
-1. Image size is kept on copy/paste
+1. Image size is maintained
-1. Paste onto a blank line
-1. Paste onto content with a line

 ## Resize
 1. Can resize the image small/medium/large